 My husband and I are fans of good French onion soup.
 We reviewed Aldi’s Bremer Bistro French Onion Soup a couple of years ago and like to eat that on a cold winter’s day.
 Aldi’s soup is a Special Buy (ALDI Find) that shows up once or twice a year, and we usually buy a box or two.
-Then I discovered French onion soup at Trader Joe’s recently and decided to give it a try as well.
+Then I discovered French onion soup at Trader Joe’s — available year-round — and decided to give it a try as well.

 Trader Joe’s Cuisine Adventures French Onion Soup is a product of Canada and was $4.99 at the time of publication (Aldi’s soup is $3.99 for a similarly sized package).
 The box describes it as “slowly simmered fresh onions, Swiss cheese & croutons.”
 I assumed it was made with a beef broth, but it’s actually vegetarian and is made with a vegetable soup base that includes carrots, onion, and celery.